ZhiyuanYaoJ/zhiyuanyaoj.github.io/_posts/2021/2021-12-19-paper-neurips.md

 ## 2nd Paper: [Reinforced Workload Distribution Fairness](https://arxiv.org/abs/2111.00008)

-The second paper is also about network load balancers, but it focus more on developing fair and adaptive workload distribution algorithms.
+The second paper is also about network load balancers, but it focuses more on developing fair and adaptive workload distribution algorithms.
 As we said, when load balancers operate in dynamic environments with limited monitoring of application server loads, they rely on heuristic algorithms that require manual configurations for fairness and performance.
 To alleviate that, we propose a distributed asynchronous reinforcement learning mechanism to -- with no active load balancer state monitoring and limited network observations -- improve the fairness of the workload distribution achieved by a load balancer.

-The performance of proposed mechanism is evaluated and compared with state-of-the-art load balancing algorithms in a simulator, under configurations with progressively increasing complexities.
-Preliminary results show promise in RL-based load balancing algorithms, and identify additional challenges and future research directions, including reward function design and model scalability.
+The performance of the proposed mechanism is evaluated and compared with state-of-the-art load balancing algorithms in a simulator, under configurations with progressively increasing complexities.
+Preliminary results show promise in RL-based load balancing algorithms and identify additional challenges and future research directions, including reward function design and model scalability.

 ![Poster](https://zhiyuanyaoj.github.io/assets/images/X/PhD/paper/2021/rlb-poster.png)